-- b.
+- a.
+A formal letter to the subject Member from the Chair of the Standards and Conduct Committee; - b.
 Formal censure by a motion of full Council; or - c.
 Removal by the authority of the Member from a relevant Committee(s) subject to statutory and constitutional requirements. - 33.
-The Committee may make a recommendation in relation to one or more of the above sanctions to full Council, the Group Whip or the Chair of the Standards and Conduct Committee.
+The Committee may make a recommendation in relation to one or more of the above sanctions to full Council or, if appropriate, the Town or Parish Council, the Group Whip or the Chair of the Standards and Conduct Committee.
 The Chair will confirm any such recommendations in writing within five working days of the Committee meeting. - 34.
 The Committee may also make general recommendations to the authority with a view to promoting and maintaining high standards of conduct within the authority.
 As stated above, such recommendations may include proposed changes to internal procedures and practices or training for Members in general.
 The Monitoring Officer will be responsible for communicating such recommendations to the relevant Committee or officer for consideration. - 35.
 Within five working days of the meeting the Chair of the Committee will write to the complainant and the subject Member explaining the final decision of the Committee and detailing any recommendations made. - 36.
 There will be no right of appeal against a decision of the Committee.